ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Resolve Issuer

 This endpoint is inspired by {{-SD-JWT-VC}}.
-Authentication SHOULD NOT be implemented for this endpoint.
-This endpoint is used to discover verification keys, which is the reason that authentication is not required.

 The following is a non-normative example of a HTTP request for the Issuer Metadata configuration when `iss` is set to `https://transparency.example/tenant/1234`: